Kim Davis, the county clerk for Rowan County, Kentucky, has been jailed for contempt of court.

 Life is a spectrum.
 The differences in people, from race to sexuality to gender to backgrounds have no beginning or end.
 Each person is defined by a million tiny things– enough to make it impossible to be defined at all.

-While Kim Davis surely is learning a lesson from this, I believe that her crimes, given her religious beliefs and duties as a county clerk, bleed into every aspect in life.
+While Kim Davis surely is learning a lesson from this, I believe that her crimes, given her religious beliefs and duties as a county clerk, bleed into every aspect of life.

 The real lesson here is simply putting my previous statement in bold.
 Life is a spectrum.